gorango/glyphs/docs/content/docs/figma/structure.md

 position: 18
 ---

 This page documents the design of this icon set along with the architecture for exporting SVGs using the Figma REST API.

-The guides on this page assume an understanding of Figma’s interface, its component system, as well as vector graphics more broadly.
+The guides on this page assume a basic understanding of Figma’s interface, its component system, and vector graphics more broadly.

 ## Icons